 Gays in Comics: 25th Year Celebration!
 Room #6A

 The comic world’s longest-running panel celebrates its silver anniversary with an incredible all-star panel and celebration which will spotlight creators, comics, and fans from 1988 to the present.
 This year, founding moderator and best-selling author Roberta Gregory2, will chair a new form of panel, a live documentary that will unfold for the audience, featuring a mixture of commentary, images, music and other surprises!
-Showcased with live appearances and video messages will be an army of awesome creators who have appeared on the previous 24 panels, including: Howard Cruse, Roberta Gregory, Roberta Gregory1, Alison Bechdel, Charles "Zan" Christensen, Gail Simone, Eric Shanower, Joan Hilty, Ivan Velez, Jr., Paige Braddock, Joe Phillips, Trina Robbins, Dan Parent, Wendy Pini, Roberta Gregory9, Roberta Gregory5, Joe Palmer, Ed Luce, Roberta Gregory7, Robert Triptow, Justin Hall, Marc Andreyko, Ivan Velez, Jr.1, Steve Englehart, Ivan Velez, Jr.0, Ted Abenheim and Roger Klorese.
+Showcased with live appearances and video messages will be an army of awesome creators who have appeared on the previous 24 panels, including: Howard Cruse, Roberta Gregory, Roberta Gregory4, Alison Bechdel, Charles "Zan" Christensen, Gail Simone, Eric Shanower, Joan Hilty, Ivan Velez, Jr., Paige Braddock, Roberta Gregory1, Trina Robbins, Dan Parent, Wendy Pini, Roberta Gregory9, Roberta Gregory6, Joe Palmer, Ed Luce, Roberta Gregory7, Robert Triptow, Justin Hall, Marc Andreyko, Ivan Velez, Jr.1, Steve Englehart, Ivan Velez, Jr.0, Ted Abenheim and Roger Klorese.
 This panel will be chock-full from beginning to end, so be on time or you’ll miss some awesome surprises that we aren’t announcing yet!
 Afterward, stick around for the celebratory gay comics fan mixer/social, hosted by PRISM Comics, with prizes and surprise special guests!